 WFP has established and will be using its existing Grievance Redress Mechanism, internally called Community Feedback Mechanism (CFM).
 This is a toll-free hotline that can be reached via phone and a dedicated email address.
-Wherever possible, an information desk is available also at distribution sites to provide information and collect feedback and at the moment is led by cooperating partners.
+Help desks are also available at each distribution site for Component 3 to provide an in-person feedback channel.
 Since 15 August 2021, WFP quickly transformed its CFM, ensuring it was fit for purpose and capable of responding within the highly fluid and uncertain context.
 WFP has made large strides to ensure its CFM is accessible, safe, and trusted by communities such as scaling from 2 operators in August 2021, to 26 in August 2023, of which 20 are women.
 This effort has resulted in an increase in monthly cases from several hundred in August 2021 to approximately 13,000/month in August 2023.
 The CFM has an established, structured SOP for handling, responding, and escalating cases.
 In addition, the mechanism also has an information management and reporting framework that produces various types of reports and ad-hoc analysis, e.g., to look at specific issues in a specific location, assess rumours, undertake perceptions surveys.
-All operators are trained to handle sensitive cases and be survivor-centred, particularly when receiving and escalating GBV, SEA and other cases of misconducts.
-Overall, UNICEF and WFP will agree on specific protocols to refer cases and, following data protection procedures, share feedback and complaints related data.
-Primarily, this will be undertaken through Awaaz, the interagency call-centre in Afghanistan, which has referrals and data sharing protocols with all relevant agencies in Afghanistan.
+All operators are trained to handle sensitive cases and be survivor-centred, particularly when receiving and escalating GBV, SEA, SH and other cases of misconducts.
+Referrals are undertaken through Awaaz, the interagency call center in Afghanistan.
+UNICEF, WFP, and other UN agencies have nearly five years of experience implementing the Awaaz system for two- way communication with affected communities including grievance collection and response.